 Any individual seeking to report allegations of sex discrimination other than sexual harassment is encouraged to file a formal complaint form with the Title IX Coordinator, or contact the Title IX Coordinator.
 A copy of the formal complaint form is on the website.
-For discriminatory or harassing conduct which does not meet the definition of sexual harassment under this Policy, the District's response will be governed by other applicable laws and policies, such as Board Policy 3420, Non-Discrimination and Anti-Harassment in the District; 6121, Sexual Harassment in the Workplace; 7550, Dignity for All Students; District Code of Conduct.
+For discriminatory or harassing conduct which does not meet the definition of sexual harassment under this Policy, the District's response will be governed by other applicable laws and policies, such as Board Policy 6121, Policy Against Discrimination and Harassment; 7550, Dignity for All Students; District Code of Conduct.